 3. Free of single-use plastics.

-When reusable items are not yet fit for purpose, we aim to use products that are free of single-use plastics and suitable for organic composting and recycling.
+When reusable items are not yet fit for purpose, we aim to use products that are free of singleuse plastics and suitable for organic composting and recycling.
 Ideally, they will be made of recycled or renewable materials.
 Through recycling, materials can be recovered and reused.
 Meanwhile, organic composting enables resources to return to the soil as nutrients for new growth.
-Our focus is on home compostability, and we take care to avoid industrial compostable materials.
+Our focus is on home compostability, and we take care to avoid industrial composting or using industrial compostable materials.